Liberals Plan to Prevail in Populist Era

 A new addition to the freedom ranking from the Fraser Institute is gender equality, given that “some countries give all their freedoms to only 50 percent of the population,” as explained by Joseph Connors of Florida Southern College.

-Connors presented alongside James Gwartney of Florida State University, and they shared that the updated index took into account gender limits on such economic activities such as opening a bank account and acquiring property.
+Connors presented alongside James Gwartney of Florida State University, and they shared that the updated index took into account gender limits on economic activities such as opening a bank account and acquiring property.
 This has little impact on Latin-American and Western nations.
 However, Middle Eastern nations such as Qatar, Saudi Arabia, the United Arab Emirates, Bahrain, and Jordan all see considerable declines in their places.
 Within the European Union, only Poland sees a notable shift of four places down.

 Hidalgo, originally from Costa Rica, inserted that such economic limits have largely disappeared from the law in Latin America, but that does not mean customs have caught up.
 How to account for this in the index has been the topic of considerable debate.
 The authors have chosen to focus on explicit limits in the law, rather than customs that may be difficult to define and compare across nations.